chan18/chandudotcc/source/chandu-cc/input/index.md

 > Math

-Math-related to develop computer shaders and computer-generated art.
-Computer science algorithms and data structures ( algorithmic problem solving )
+I am studying math related to developing computer shaders and computer-generated art, as well as computer science algorithms and data structures for algorithmic problem-solving.

 --------------------------

-**Side Projects I am working on**
+**Here are some of the side projects I am currently working on:**

-An angular and .Net project (private repo).
+- An Angular and .NET project (private repository)
-A Pomodoro timer.
+- A Pomodoro timer
-Reverse engineering software that converts binary into readable code ( experimental and for learning experience )
+- Reverse engineering software that converts binary code into readable code (experimental and for learning purposes)
-Chandu.cc ( with tailwind )
+- Chandu.cc (built with Tailwind CSS)
-Bunch of prototypes in my Github.
+- Several prototypes on my GitHub
-Chip-8 VM with typescript
+- Chip-8 VM with TypeScript

 --------------------------

 **Online Events**

-Online Events I am participating in currently Hacktoberfest
+I am actively participating in the online event Hacktoberfest.

 --------------------------

-**Online courses I am have enrolled myself into**
+**Currently, I am enrolled in the following online courses:**

 [System Design](https://www.algoexpert.io/product)
 [channel9](https://channel9.msdn.com/) I regularly check this website.

 --------------------------
-**Books I am reading**
+**The books I am currently reading are:**

 [nmap network exploration and security auditing cook](https://www.packtpub.com/product/nmap-network-exploration-and-security-auditing-cook) (nmap/networking
 for fun)